 In the past decade, the incredible progress in word embeddings and deep learning has fueled an interest in neural information retrieval.
 An increasing number of folks believe that it’s time to retire the traditional inverted indexes (aka posting lists) that search engines use for retrieval and ranking.

 In its place, they advocate a model where search engines use neural networks to represent documents and queries as vectors, and then use nearest neighbor search — or more sophisticated ranking models — to retrieve and rank results.

 This revolutionary approach is tempting, but — in my view — misdirected.
-As I argue below, the right place to focus AI efforts is query understanding.
+As I argue below — and as you can learn how to implement here — the right place to focus AI efforts is query understanding.